Bio: The short version

 But two months later, after I had finally healed, there was another surprise in store for me.
 It was 2008, and the economy was imploding.
 All of the studios had pulled back on their production budgets, and nobody was hiring anybody for anything.

 One short story: My wife and I made a trip to the doctor.
 It was for something minor, and we went together.
 The receptionist told us that there was "a problem with your card".
 We had to go resolve it at the main office of the insurance company.

 We were sent to an office building in Encino.
-But we were instructed to go behind the lobby, where there was a woman who sat behind a bulletproof glass window.
+But we were instructed to go behind the lobby, where there was a woman who sat behind a window made out of bullet-proof glass.
 Two security guards stood on either side and watched you.
 I quickly realized what this was all about.